kratman/ZOModel/README.md

 zombie (which prevents reanimation).
 If the human wins, the zombie is eliminated.
 However, not all humans escape unscathed.
 If a human leaves the fight will a little less flesh, then the human will survive one more day before turning into a zombie.
-Since humans are compasionate [citation needed], there is a chance that the victim is mercifully prevented from reanimating after death.
+Since humans are compassionate [citation needed], there is a chance that the victim is mercifully prevented from reanimating after death.

 The simulation continues until either all humans or all zombies are dead.